Last Updated on by Karl

 Round 4: MailChimp: I might be nostalgic since I got my start with MailChimp, but I prefer their smaller army of templates.
 They get this one, but only slightly.

 Emails are probably the reason you came here, right?

-Both MailChimp and GetResponse offer a drag-n-drop editor.
+Both MailChimp and GetResponse offer a drag-and-drop editor.
 They’re pretty much equal except for one key area.
 I’ll get to that in a bit.

-What’s the Difference Between MailChimp and GetResponse’s Editors?
+What’s are the Key Differences Between MailChimp and GetResponse’s Editors?

 While they’re both drag-and-drop, GetResponse’s is more flexible and robust.